Buffalo Old Bourbon

 Soon after, W. H. Jones joined him as a partner and they took over the business of Geo.
 W. Chesley & Co. in late 1892 and the company name was changed to Geo E. Dierssen & Co., now located at 719 J Street.
 Their trademark was a buffalo jumping over a barrel of Buffalo Old Bourbon, their signature brand.

-The bottle occurs in both amber and clear and is pretty hard to come by.
+The bottle occurs in both amber and clear glass and is pretty hard to come by.
 The amber bottles have a tooled top while the clear ones come in both applied tops and tooled tops.
-Other brands under the Dierssen flag were Golden Thistle, Gold Medal, Woodward Old Bourbon, Jockey Club, Silver Star, Chesley’s Rock and Rye and Maple Rum.
+Other brands under the Dierssen flag were Golden Thistle, Gold Medal, Woodward Old Bourbon, Jockey Club, Silver Star, Chesley’s Rock and Rye, and Maple Rum.

 In 1896, we still see Dierssen in the wholesale liquor business and would see him in business up until 1908 when he died suddenly on February 11 of that year at his home.